kabads/kabads.github.io/content/devops/2020-12-22-verify-azure-storage-blob-automatically.md

 title: Verify Azure Blob Storage Automatically
 ---

-This blog post outlines a problem I had whereby there were lots of files in Azure storage and I wanted to check that they had been uploaded correctly.
+This blog post outlines a problem I had whereby there were lots of files in Azure storage and I wanted to check that they had been uploaded correctly.<!--more-->

 ### Problem